 Regardless, we can’t throw up the white flag.
 Business must continue in a secure, safe manner.
-I recently joined my colleagues Jack Miller and Vinay Pidathala to discuss what security teams should watch out for in 2021.
+I recently joined my colleagues Jack Miller and Vinay Pidathala to discuss what security teams should watch out for as cybersecurity threats continue on in 2021.
 Here is a sample of what we discussed:

 Phishing: Menlo customers attempted to access more than 56,000 phishing sites over the past 30 days—signifying that using email and other communications channels to trick people into unwittingly handing over the keys to their devices will continue to grow in volume and in sophistication into the new year.
 New tactics such as Zishing (Zoom + phishing), HTML smuggling, and the use of captchas to deter crawlers and sandboxes will make these attacks hard to detect and even harder to stop.

 Ransomware and Document Attacks: Patching is easy, but the need to test and resolve broken integrations as a result of patching makes a consistent, reliable patch strategy difficult.
 Malicious actors will continue to find new exposure points and exploit old vulnerabilities—primarily through Word doc macros.
 Unfortunately, reliable backups will become a less effective countermove as attackers threaten to shut down systems rather than steal data.